Endangered species and the international traveller

 Can you bring back souvenirs made from CITES-listed species?

-If the item is a CITES Appendix I species,or is made with their parts or derivatives, then the answer in most cases is no.
+If the item is a CITES Appendix I species, or is made with their parts or derivatives, then the answer in most cases is no.

-If the item is a CITES Appendix II or III species, or is made with their parts or derivatives, then the answer in most cases is yes, as long as you have the appropriate permits.
+If the item is a CITES Appendix II or III species, or is made with their parts or derivatives, then the answer might be yes.

 Exercise Caution